If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Ensure you consider the experiential learning opportunities, journals, clinics, and courses your top choices offer to decide which law school to attend.
 If you know which legal specialty you’d like to eventually pursue, find a law school that offers a concentration in that speciality or significant courses and experiences in it.

-Your JD will take three years to complete and will require staunch dedication and focus.
 You can expect your JD to be far more extensive and challenging than your undergrad.
 Despite this, it’s important you still maintain a high GPA!
 Students with high GPAs are often given the most opportunity during and after their JD.

 This is the first step that differs from other states.
 After your first year of law school, you may have to write the First-Year Law Student’s Examination (FYLSX).
 This examination is only written by the following groups of students: